AvyAddons/AdiBags_Dragonflight_Crafting/README.md

 - Mining
 - Engineering
 - Darkmoon Cards
-- Fortune Cards
-- Treasure Sacks
-- Meta Crafting Materials (experimental)
+- Meta Materials
-- Generic Reagents (experimental)
+- Reagents

 Cooking trade goods can be further split into a few subclasses.